aloysius-pgast/crypto-exchanges-gateway/README.md

 * List open orders
 * List closed orders
 * Retrieve balances
+* Retrieve portfolio across all exchanges with estimated value in USD

 See [documentation in _doc_ directory](doc/exchanges/index.adoc) for an overview of each REST API